 The Cinerama pages: Cinerama Dome history | exterior views | interior views | projection | ArcLight Hollywood | the other Cinerama house: Warner Hollywood

 July 1963 - A photo taken 15 weeks before the opening.
-Thanks to Roland Lataille for locating the shot for the amazing page about the Dome on his site In Cinerama
+Thanks to Martin Turnbull for locating this for his Hollywood's Garden of Allah Facebook page.
+Roland Lataille also has a version of it on the amazing page about the Dome on his site In Cinerama

 August 1963 - A Los Angeles Public Library photo by Howard D. Kelly looking east.
 The 18 story highrise beyond the theatre is the 1963 Sunset Vine Tower, the first such building to be constructed after the city repealed the 13 story height limit.
 It was designed by Douglas Honnold of the firm Honnold & Rex.